 Please arrive early to sign in.
 We lock door 5 minutes after each class begins.
 Leave your shoes in the lobby.
 Turn off cell phones.
 Avoid wearing heavy perfume or cologne.
 Place props neatly back.
 In the lobby, please be mindful of the volume of your voice when classes are in session.

 I’m recovering from an injury.
 Will yoga help?

-Yoga is a restorative practice and can often help the body to recover.
+Yoga is a practice that can often help the body to recover.
 Be sure to tell your teacher at the start of class about your injury and she/he can be sure that you get the most benefit for your recovery.
 An injury can be a great learning experience.
 Make sure to take responsibility for your body and listen when it asks you to take a break or stop.

 It depends!
-Many yogis recommend that women refrain from inversions during the first three days of their menstrual cycle to avoid countering this natural downward flow of energy.
+Many yogis recommend that students refrain from inversions during the first three days of their cycle to avoid countering this natural downward flow of energy.
 These include headstands, shoulder stands, and handstands.
-Our teachers often offer an alternative pose for those who aren’t doing inversions, but we leave this decision up to each woman’s personal discretion.
+Our teachers often offer an alternative pose for those who aren’t doing inversions, but we leave this decision up to each student’s personal discretion.
 Others recommend practicing only restorative or gentle yoga during your cycle to help build back the energy that goes into the process of menstruation.
 Listen to your body!

 I’m pregnant.
 Should I stop my yoga practice?